 There was another major lay-off at Bell Media Ottawa.
 Among those let go were CTV Ottawa weatherman Eric Longley and sports anchor Corey Ginther.
 CTV Producer Jeff Stamp and an editorial assistant were also let go.
 Last year at this time, CTV Ottawa laid off a number of camera operators, video editors and production staff.

-Written by Bill Dulmage - Additional Sources: CCF Files and John Beveridge - Updated May, 2013
+Bill Dulmage, CCF Files.
+John Beveridge - Updated December 2013